The Public Paperfolding History Project

 x

-This top level Topic Page provides links to other Topic and Individual Design pages containing information about paperfolding designs in which the paper is first folded, then slit, then opened out or folded again, using the slits, to produce the final design.
+This page is being used to collect information about the history of paperfolding designs in which the paper is first folded, then slit, then opened out or folded again, using the slits, to produce the final design, but in which no paper is removed from the original starting shape.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 How to Climb Through a Playing Card - 1716 onwards